Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/complete-unit-list.md

    - DEV101A4: Adapted for C#-based stack (ASP.NET Core)
    - DEV101A5: Adapted for Java-based stack (Spring Boot)
    - DEV101A6: Adapted for Elixir-based stack (Phoenix)
+   - DEV101A7: Adapted for Spring Boot and React

 2. HTML101: HTML and CSS Fundamentals
    Description: HTML5 semantic elements, CSS layout techniques, responsive design.